-6.14 In order to estimate residential CIL over the plan period, the recommended CIL rate is applied to an average average house size of 90 sq metres for eligible dwellings.
-Taking the worst case Option B SHMA figures set out at 6.11 above, it is estimated that up to 4409 dwellings do not currently have planning permission and would therefore potentially be liable for CIL.
-If it is assumed 20% of the 3489 greenfield units and 10% of the 920 brownfield units will be exempt from CIL charges as affordable housing then the CIL liable residential floorspace may be estimated at 3619 x 90sqm = 325,710sqm.
+6.14 In order to estimate the amount residential CIL income over the plan period, the recommended CIL rate is applied to an average house size of 90 sq. metres for eligible dwellings.
+Based on the table above, it is estimated that up to 3360 dwellings do not currently have planning permission and would therefore potentially be liable for CIL under any revised Charging Schedule.
+If it is assumed 20% of the 2738 greenfield units and 10% of the 622 brownfield units will be exempt from CIL charges as affordable housing then the CIL liable residential floorspace may be estimated at (2190 +560) x 90sqm = 247,500sqm.

 6.15 The District Council has indicated that there is no capacity for additional convenience good retailing and no allowance has therefore been made for commercial CIL revenue.
-The residential projections are set out in the table below with a total estimated CIL revenue of £9.7 Million which is well within the estimated Infrastructure Funding Deficit of £23.9 Million.
+The residential projections are set out in the table below with a total estimated CIL revenue of between £4.9-£6.1 Million which is well within the estimated Infrastructure Funding Deficit of £23.9 Million.